itsadityakr/awesome-windows/Raspberry Pi 5 Setup on Windows/readme.md

 1. On your smartphone, go to **Settings** -> **Mobile Hotspot** (the location may vary depending on the OS).
 2. Turn on **Mobile Hotspot** and ensure the SSID and password match what you configured in the Raspberry Pi Imager settings.
 3. Make sure your computer is connected to the mobile hotspot.
+4. You must enter your hotspot name in SSID and Password in **Configure wireless LAN** in OS Customization Settings.

 ---
 ## Step 1: Install Raspberry Pi OS on the MicroSD Card